What is ISU?

 ISU is a support service offered by the University of Vienna for disabled and neurodivergent students as well as for students with chronic and mental illnesses.

-Students with impairments can receive individual support from students enrolled on the teacher education programme who are specialising in Inclusive Education (focus on impairments) at the University of Vienna.
+Students with impairments can receive individual support from students enrolled on the teacher education programme who are specialising in Inclusive Education (focus on impairments) and from students enrolled on the master's programme in Psychology.
+All students providing individual study support can also complete a range of accompanying courses at the same time.

 What is the goal of ISU?